 Current Activities

-The sixth edition of Constructive Conflicts: From Emergence to Transformation will be out in August.
+The sixth edition of Constructive Conflicts: From Emergence to Transformation was released in August 2022.
 It is coauthored by Bruce Dayton and Louis Kriesberg and the publisher remains Rowman and Littlefield.

-Fighting Better: Constructive Conflicts in America by Louis Kriesberg is being published by Oxford University Press and hopefully will be out by the end of 2022.
-See abstract below.
+Fighting Better: Constructive Conflicts in America by Louis Kriesberg was published by Oxford University Press and was released in December 2022.

 This book indicates how the destructively conducted conflicts contributed to the many contemporary antagonistic divisions threatening U.S. democracy.
 Numerous specific conflicts at the national and local level are analyzed, including constructive conflict transformations.
 These social science analyses enable judgments to be made of better ways of contending that might have avoided the adverse consequences of many destructive conflicts in the past.
 The core ideas of the constructive conflict approach are tested as they were or were not applied to struggles relating to class, status and power inequalities in America.
 Moreover, and importantly, the book suggests how applying the core ideas of the constructive conflict approach can help overcome the current political and societal distress in the U.S. and avoid and overcome its many destructive conflicts.